dalinicus/homeassistant-acinfinity/README.md

 ## Device Sensors
 Read Only sensors reported from each device
-- `Status`: Di there a device plugged in on that port
+- `Status`: Indicates if a device plugged in and active on that port
+- `State`: Indicates if the device is following the `On Power` or `Off Power` setting
-- `Power`: Current Power supplied to the connected device
+- `Power`: Current power of the device, governed by the `On Power` and `Off Power` settings

 ![AC-Infinity](/images/ac-infinity-device.png)